 - Don't move or delete files from the AppData folder; doing so will corrupt the linked program.

-What is AppData Folder on Windows 10?
+What is AppData Folder on Windows 10 and 11?

 Microsoft introduced the AppData folder on Windows Vista and has continued its use up to Windows 10.
 AppData is a hidden folder located in C:\Users\<username>\AppData.
 The AppData folder contains custom settings and other information needed by applications.
 For example, you might find the following in your AppData folder: Web browser bookmarks and cache.
 Application configuration files.